Man accused of stabbing 7-year-old neighbor arrested after Rancho Cordova standoff - KESQ

 Officials said the 7-year-old victim was stabbed in the back while in an outdoor common area of the apartment complex.
 She is expected to survive.

-The sheriff’s office said the suspect, who has not been identified, is believed to have mental issues and barricaded himself in his apartment unit.
+The sheriff’s office said the suspect, identified as 27-year-old Angelo Bagnas, is believed to have mental issues and barricaded himself in his apartment unit.

+Deputies spent several hours working to take Bagnas into custody.
+But despite multiple attempts to contact him, he did not respond to law enforcement officers.

+“Trying to talk him, negotiate with him, it was virtually a one-way conversation the whole time.
+He never engaged.
+We tried text messages, we tried phones, we tried PA announcements.
+We tried face-to-face using that rook, bringing the deputies to a threshold to try to establish some face-to-face contact.
+None of that was effective,” sheriff’s office spokesperson Amar Gandhi said.

 Please note: This content carries a strict local market embargo.
 If you share the same market as the contributor of this article, you may not use it on any platform.